 CEBRA and its predecessor, ACERA, have undertaken projects spanning a range of topics.
 This report provides an overview of our projects, including outputs and outcomes, by topic.
-For more information about individual topics and projects, follow the links in the overview document, or below.
+A web version of the report is available here.
+For more information about individual topics and projects, follow the links in these overviews, or below.

 With the reform of the biosecurity sector the Department is moving towards a risk-based approach to Biosecurity regulation.
 Outputs from these projects included tools for identifying risk levels of different import pathways and for developing sampling strategies for the inspection of various commodities.

 Post-border surveillance and area freedom

 Biosecurity surveillance is critical for early detection of invasive species incursions, for control and managing of disease outbreaks.

 Import risk analysis investigates risk in terms of likelihood and consequences that would result from the import of one or more particular commodity from one or more particular regions.
 CEBRA has been involved in multiple projects which developed framework for how to assess risk of imported goods.

 Managing Australia's biodiversity requires robust approaches to decision making, especially for investments into longer-term programs.
 CEBRA has reviewed and developed frameworks for supporting the decision-making process in biosecurity management.

 Obtaining expert opinion is a common approach if environmental data are poor or unattainable in biosecurity risk analysis.
 CEBRA has combined different strategies into a single comprehensive procedure which supports the iterative process of modelling of incursion risk.

 Risk communication involves communication of probability information among parties involved in biosecurity management.
 As people have different educational backgrounds and experience in working with probability information communication of risk analysis outputs can lead to misunderstandings.
 CEBRA has examined how to best present data to minimize misunderstandings.